The Best Methods for Seniors Looking to Rekindle Their Spirit

 Even if you aren’t inclined toward outdoor sports, doing something in the natural environment can be a key to enjoying life more.
 It appears those who spend time outdoors have improved healing processes, lowered stress levels, and better heart health.
 It can enhance your body’s vitamin D production, which some studies indicate is often deficient in older adults but is crucial to keeping your bones strong.
 Getting outside in the sunshine can also help reset your body’s clock, improving your sleep cycles.

 It doesn’t much matter what activity you’re doing outside, so consider visiting with your neighbor, doing some reading, or strolling with your dog.
 If you like growing things, a garden could be just the ticket, and there are a couple of bonuses you can enjoy.
 Growing your own herbs or veggies can make for more exciting meals, and you can share surplus produce with friends, or do some canning to enjoy throughout the year.
 A cutting garden can provide cheerful flowers for inside your home.
-If space is at a premium, or you prefer an easy-to-reach garden, containers can be the perfect solution and they’ll beautify your patio at the same time.
+If space is at a premium, or you prefer an easy-to-reach garden, container gardens can be the perfect solution and they’ll beautify your patio at the same time.

 While you’re outdoors, be sure to take in the birds as well.
 Some studies indicate observing our feathered friends provides special perks like boosting patience, introspection, calm, and improved reflexes.
 It can enhance your sense of awe, improve alertness, and help you feel connected to the natural world.
 Bird watching can help you regain your perspective on what you can and can’t control in life, and even enhance your sense of community as you watch flocks working together.
 Consider sharing your insights by connecting with other birders and social media groups for nature enthusiasts.